deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 _AVSs_ are entities and protocols that offer services to their end users (e.g. Cryptographic Services, Data Availability, Bridging, Oracles, etc.).
 These services require task execution by an economically secured and distributed set of nodes, such as a PoS system.
 This task is required to be objective and verifiable; _Operators_ from the Eigenlayer marketplace opt-in to execute this task such that the _AVS_ can offer its service.
 Eigenlayer helps thus to make Beacon-Chain deposits more economically efficient by allowing _ETH Stakers_ to restake this economic stake to secure also other services that require validation.
 Additionally, _Stakers_ can also use arbitrary ERC20 tokens that are accepted by _AVSs_, which includes LSTs.

-_AVSs_ are required to deploy their own smart contracts which interact with the Eigenlayer smart contracts.
+_AVSs_ are required to deploy their own smart contracts which interact with the Eigenlayer smart contracts (right hand side in the main diagram).
 The details of the implementation are free to choose by the _AVS_, but they must implement the following functions or manually perform them:

 - provide a callback to the `AVSRegistrar` contract to notify the `AllocationManager` if the registration and deregistration by the _Operator_ is accepted (allows whitelisting, or parameter based acceptance, e.g type of stake etc.)
 - create _Operator Sets_ (calling `createOperatorSets` or `createRedistributingOperatorSet` on the `AllocationManager` contract)